If you’re planning a trip to the Hungarian capital, it’s likely that you’ve debated whether staying on the Buda or Pest side is right for you.

 Where to Stay in Buda

-Arch Boutique Hotel — If you’re looking for something a little bit more on the high end during your stay on the Buda side of the city, then this hotel is a great choice for you.
+Váralja Home — If you’re looking for a mid-range hotel during your stay on the Buda side of the city, then this hotel is a great choice for you.
 They have a number of plush rooms available and a great location within walking distance of a number of Buda’s top attractions.
-Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other options in Buda!